kevin-allen/dataScienceNeuro/README.md

 <img src="images/pytorch.png"/>
 </div>

-* Introduction to neural network
+* Introduction to neural networks
 * Training models with pytorch
-* Using a convolutional network to process images
+* Using a convolutional network to classify images